peercoin/docs/app/assets/docs/002-comparison-with-other-blockchains.md

 Proof-of-Work coin mint rate is a function of difficulty, for every 16x in difficulty mint rate is halved.

-### Fee market
+## Fee market

-The fee market provides a mechanism to decide which transactions have priority over the others.
+The fee market provides a mechanism to decide which transactions have priority over the others, and to create economic incentives for the transaction validators who usually claim the fees as rewards.
 Transaction fees are claimed by the block miner in both Bitcoin and Ethereum economic systems.
-This provides the miners with an incentive to include transactions in the blocks they mine.
+This provides the miners the incentive to validate and include transactions in the blocks they mine.
 If Alice wants her transaction to be included in the next block, she should set transaction fee higher and pay more then other network users, ie. outbid them.
 It is presumed that miners, as rational subjects, will first include transactions which carry the most Bitcoin value.
 If Alice pays a transaction fee which is under the average fee at the time she might wait for several blocks (or hundreds of blocks) to see her transaction included and confirmed.
 So, it is obvious that the fee market serves as the incentive for miners to process and include the transactions in the blocks they mine.
 With Bitcoin's block size limit set to 1MB there exists an artificial upward pressure on the price of transaction fees - incentivizing miners to validate the transactions.
 This is especially important as Bitcoin's economy is expected to run on transaction fees alone when the block subsidies eventually stop.

 Peercoin's fees are fixed at 0.01 PPC per kb and are burned.
 This is equivalent to paying the transaction fee to each Peercoin holder in proportion to their Peercoin holdings since the fee decreases the total supply of Peercoins.
 This property eliminates the need for a fee market on Peercoin's network and allows every transaction to get included in the very next block.
 Peercoin retains the 1MB block size limit as it is based on the Bitcoin code, but it has no intricate need to keep it.
 The block size limit will definitely be increased as Peercoin's network grows in usage.
 Peercoin developers have already hinted that Peercoin will feature a dynamic block size in the near future.